 Every child and young person has rights, no matter who they are or where they live.
-Nearly every government in the world has promised to protect, respect and fulfil these rights, yet they are still violated worldwide.
+These include rights to education, protection and survival.
+Nearly every government in the world has promised to protect, respect and fulfil these rights, yet every day they are still violated.

-- Ensuring children and young people get their views heard by decision makers.
+- ensuring children and young people's views are heard by decision makers

-We're calling upon all governments to recommit to the UNCRC by focusing on 3 key areas:
+At a national level, we’re calling upon all governments to recommit to the UNCRC by focusing on three key areas.

 - Ensuring all legislation is in full compliance with the UNCRC.

 - Increasing government spending on children and ensuring that resources are being used effectively.

 - Establishing an independent ombudsman for the protection and promotion of child rights in every country, and setting up an international complaints procedure for the UNCRC.

 Our teams also incorporate children’s rights into local initiatives such as the ones outlined below.

 - Central African Republic (CAR): In CAR, thousands of children have been recruited into armed groups.
 We’re working with ex-militia leaders on both sides of the conflict to make them aware of children’s rights, and we’re helping demobilised children rebuild their lives.